rancher/docs/content/rancher/v2.x/en/installation/server-tags/_index.md

 ### Server Tags

 Rancher Server is distributed as a Docker image, which have tags attached to them.
 You can specify this tag when entering the command to deploy Rancher.
 Remember that if you use a tag without an explicit version (like `latest` or `stable`), you must explicitly pull a new version of that image tag.
-Otherwise, any image cached on the host will be used.
+Otherwise any image cached on the host will be used.

 | Tag                        | Description                                                                                                                                                     |
 | -------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------- |